Matt Wallner Player Props: Twins vs. Tigers

-Matt Wallner -- with an on-base percentage of .282 in his past 10 games, 84 points lower than his season-long percentage -- will be in action for the Minnesota Twins versus the Detroit Tigers, with Alex Faedo on the hill, on August 9 at 6:40 PM ET.
+Matt Wallner -- .188 average over his past 10 games -- will be in action for the Minnesota Twins against the Detroit Tigers, with Alex Faedo on the hill, on August 15 at 7:40 PM ET.

 Matt Wallner Game Info & Props vs. the Tigers